biovoxxel/bv3dbox/README.md

 * `Background radius`: Strength of background homogenization.
 One can orient on a certain prinziple like, the bigger the objects, the bigger the radius needed.
 * `Histogram usage`: either the complete histogram can be handed to the thresholding algorithm or a limited one by ignoring black or white or both (black and white) pixels to achive better segmentation results.
 * `Threshold method`: Automatic intensity threshold to extract basic object areas after the upper pre-processing steps
-* `Separation method`: There are 3 different object separations.
+* `Separation method`: There are different object separations.
 Those are meant to be used in exchange for a common _Watershed_ algorithm.
-The different methods are
+The different methods are explained below in the section [Label Splitter](#label-splitter)
-  * `Maxima`: intensity maxima are determined on the original image in a square/box neighborhood defined by the `Maxima detection radius` after applying a gaussian blur on the original image in a neighborhood defined by the `Spot sigma`.
-The detected maxima are the seeds from which the objects are filled via a masked voronoi extension.
-  * `Eroded box`: The extracted objects/areas are eroded in a square/box neighborhood defined by the `Spot sigma` and used as a seed for the same voronoi filling of the objects.
-  * `Eroded sphere`: The extracted objects/areas are eroded in a circle/sphere neighborhood defined by the `Spot sigma` and used as seeds.

   The erosion methods are useful for bigger and irregularly shaped objects, while the maxima method performs better for smaller objects.
 The erosion-based methods ignore the field `Maxima detection radius`.
 Too high spot sigmas will delete smaller objects from the image.
 * `Spot sigma`: Blurring strength for maxima detection OR neighborhood definition for the ersosion methods.